wismerite/ym2151-composer/README.md

 * Commander X16 emulator in a browser: https://x16.io
 * Commander X16 emulator binaries: https://www.commanderx16.com/forum/files/
 * Commander X16 on github: https://github.com/commanderx16

-2.93 KB
-[9:29 PM] Phalset: the script convert.sh contains the command to run the python script that will convert the text file music.spt to MUSIC.SP
-[9:30 PM] Phalset: and to run this in the emulator you need run the command /location/of/emulator/x16emu -prg PLAYER.PRG -run [9:31 PM] sunbunbird: 👍
-[9:31 PM] sunbunbird: what's the "t" in spt stand for? text?
-9:33 PM] sunbunbird: okay, so if i can generate a text file in the spt format, your script can convert it to binary for use with the game?

-python3 spconvert.py -i music.spt -o MUSIC.SP -mode dec
-that will read music.spt and expect decimal values

-[10:17 PM] Phalset: could you send me an example of a file that you're converting from?
-[10:17 PM] sunbunbird: sure
-[10:18 PM] sunbunbird:
-0 On   ch=1 n=48 v=91
-0 On   ch=11 n=41 v=123
-0 On   ch=12 n=48 v=101
-0 On   ch=13 n=81 v=125
-1 On   ch=14 n=57 v=97
-14 Off  ch=12 n=48 v=101
-15 Off  ch=14 n=57 v=97
-28 Off  ch=1 n=48 v=91
-30 On   ch=12 n=52 v=110
-30 On   ch=14 n=60 v=31
-[10:18 PM] Phalset: So is the number on the left a frame number?
-[10:19 PM] sunbunbird: more or less, it's ms in hex which gets converted to a frame number [10:21 PM] Phalset: I'd say keep track of the previous frame number, and then when it is different, you make a new Frame object and write the difference in frame numbers to the Frame object as the delay.